1FH/Elk-Stack/ELK Stack Project/README.md

 These Beats allow us to collect the following information from each machine:
 - _Filebeat collects logdata from the webservers.
 It is configured to collect Apache logs._
-- _Metricbeat collects system metrics such as CPU/RAM usage as well as detech SSH logins anf failed 'sudo' escalations._
+- _Metricbeat collects system metrics such as CPU/RAM usage as well as detect SSH logins and failed 'sudo' escalations._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the playbook file to Ansible container on Jump-Box.
-- Update the hosts file to include the ELK-Server ip and python interpreter location.
+- Update the hosts file to include the ELK-Server IP and python interpreter location.
-- Run the playbook, and navigate to the public ip of the ELK-Box on port 5601 (i.e. http://40.83.161.39:5601) to check that the installation worked as expected.
+- Run the playbook, and navigate to the public IP of the ELK-Box on port 5601 (i.e. http://40.83.161.39:5601) to check that the installation worked as expected.

 - _install-elk.yml should be moved to your ansible container and executed with the command: ansible-playbook.yml_
 - _In the install-elk.yml file, the (hosts:) should be elk rather than webserver to ensure that the ELK container is installed on the machine you want ELK installed on._